desirefikoue/production-tool-installation-script-ubuntu/README.md

 # centos-sh-10

-This is a script to update your centos server
+This is a vagrant script to standardize our local environment with the production environment running in aws.